MerginMaps/docs/src/server/install/index.md

 ### Setup environment
 ​
-Now tweak deployemnt settings by modifying environment variables.
+Now tweak deployment settings by modifying environment variables.
 You have to fix all variables marked as `fixme` (with asterisks) in this list [environment variables](../administer/environment.md)